kyonides/hiddenchest_linux/README.md

 To alleviate possible porting of heavily Win32API reliant scripts, we have added certain functionality that you won't find in the RGSS spec.
 Currently this amounts to the following:

 * A special module has been included, namely `HIDDENCHEST`.
 Its constants consist of `AUTHOR`, `VERSION`, `RELEASE_DATE`, and `DESCRIPTION`.
-* The constant `OS::NAME` will let Ruby scripts know if the current OS is either a Linux distro or Windows.
+* The constant `System::NAME` will let Ruby scripts know if the current OS is either a Linux distro or Windows.
 * Expand RGSS1 tilesets to fill the enlarged screen and adapts the Window_Message settings to the increased screen resolutions.
 * While running Windows executables that had a resolution that matched the operating system's, the game would automatically run in fullscreen mode.
 That was not the case with Linux binaries.
 HiddenChest now supports this behavior on all platforms.
 * Implementation of window openness feature in RMXP games without affecting VX and VX Ace ones.
 It works in a different fashion in VX Ace like using a 0 through 100 value range while VX Ace requires a maximum value of 255.